shengyinshen/fisheye-pedestrian-annotation/README.md

    ![](./gallery/1.png)

-2. Right-click and then select "Create LineStrip"
+2. Right-click and then select "Create Circle"

    ![](./gallery/2.png)